Learning Partial Equivariances from Data: Background

-Importantly, this approximation requires the convolutional kernel $\psi$ to be defined on the \textit{continuous group} domain.
-As the domain cannot be enumerated, $\psi$ cannot be parameterized by independent weights.
-Instead, \cite{finzi2020generalizing} parameterize convolutional kernels via small neural networks.
-With this parameterization, all elements $v_j^{-1}u_i$ can be mapped to a well-defined kernel value.
+Note that this Monte Carlo approximation requires the convolutional kernel $\psi$ to be defined on the \textit{continuous group}.
+As the domain cannot be enumerated, independent weights cannot be used to parameterize the convolutional kernel.
+Instead, \citet{finzi2020generalizing} parameterize it with a small neural network, i.e., $\psi(x){=}\text{{\btt MLP}}(x)$.
+This allows them to map all elements $v_j^{-1}u_i$ to a defined kernel value.